 Michigan Bar Exam

 The Michigan Bar Exam is a two-day exam on the last Tuesday and Wednesday of February and July.
 The first day consists of 15 essays on Michigan law.
 The second day is the Multistate Bar Exam, 200-question, multiple-choice exam.
-Additional information about the bar exam can be obtained from the Dean of Students Office.
+Additional information about the bar exam can be obtained from Student Affairs.

 Day 1: Michigan essay topics – Agency, Commercial Paper, Conflict of Laws, Corporations, Creditors' Rights, Equity, Michigan Rules of Professional Conduct, Domestic Relations, Insurance (no-fault), Partnerships, Personal Property, Practice and Procedure (State and Federal), Sales, Secured Transactions, Wills & Trusts, Workers' Compensation, plus all Multistate Bar Exam subjects.